1-AboveAll/WinSxS-Cleaner/README.md

 * Fixed **ARM64** image entries.

 ## Guide
-Open PowerShell as Administrator.
+* Open PowerShell as Administrator.
-Set the PowerShell execution policy to Bypass.
+* Set the PowerShell execution policy to Bypass.
-Download NSudo and run it as Administrator.
+* Download NSudo and run it as Administrator.
-In NSudo:
-Select TrustedInstaller as the user.
-Enable All Privileges.
+* In NSudo: Select TrustedInstaller & Enable All Privileges.
-Launch the script through NSudo.
+* Launch the script through NSudo.
-Follow the on-screen instructions until the process is complete.
+* Follow the on-screen instructions until the process is complete.